Social Security is not the only game in town. Here is a long list of different types of disability you may be able to apply for.

 If you work any amount (even one hour per month) and you are disabled, in some states you can qualify for Medicaid Buy In Programs

 Early retirement.
 If you are over the age of 62, you can begin collecting early Social Security retirement while waiting for your disability decision.
 You should still continue your disability case, because it will probably mean more money.
-Warning: You must prove you became disabled before you filed for retirement.
-If you are planning to ask your doctor for a letter, RFC form, or medical test, make sure to do this before putting in for retirement.
+Warning: You many prove you became disabled before you filed for retirement.
+If you are planning to ask your doctor for a letter, RFC form, or medical test, it’s a good idea to do this before putting in for retirement.

 Spousal benefits.
 If you are over the age of 62, you can collect early retirement based on your income or based on your spouse’s income.
 Social Security will usually automatically give you whichever is higher.
 This amount will be less than if you wait for full retirement age.